adbar/trafilatura/docs/used-by.rst

 - Fröbe, M., Hagen, M., Bevendorff, J., Völske, M., Stein, B., Schröder, C., ... & Potthast, M. (2021).
 "The Impact of Main Content Extraction on Near-Duplicate Detection". arXiv preprint arXiv:2111.10864.
 - Gao, L., Biderman, S., Black, S., Golding, L., Hoppe, T., Foster, C., ... & Leahy, C. (2020).
 "The Pile: An 800GB Dataset of Diverse Text for Language Modeling", arXiv preprint arXiv:2101.00027.
 - Harrando, I., & Troncy, R. (2021).
 "Explainable Zero-Shot Topic Extraction Using a Common-Sense Knowledge Graph", In 3rd Conference on Language, Data and Knowledge (LDK 2021).
 OpenAccess Series in Informatics, Dagstuhl Publishing.
+- Indig, B., Sárközi-Lindner, Z., & Nagy, M. (2022).
+Use the Metadata, Luke!–An Experimental Joint Metadata Search and N-gram Trend Viewer for Personal Web Archives.
+In Proceedings of the 2nd International Workshop on Natural Language Processing for Digital Humanities (pp. 47-52).
+- Jung, G., Han, S., Kim, H., Kim, K., & Cha, J. (2022).
+Extracting the Main Content of Web Pages Using the First Impression Area.
+IEEE Access.
 - Karabulut, M., & Mayda, İ. (2020).
 "Development of Browser Extension for HTML Web Page Content Extraction", In 2020 International Congress on Human-Computer Interaction, Optimization and Robotic Applications (HORA) (pp. 1-6).
 IEEE.
 - Khusainov, A., Suleymanov, D., Gilmullin, R., Minsafina, A., Kubedinova, L., & Abdurakhmonova, N. "First Results of the “TurkLang-7” Project: Creating Russian-Turkic Parallel Corpora and MT Systems", In CMCL (pp. 90-101).
 - Laippala, V., Rönnqvist, S., Hellström, S., Luotolahti, J., Repo, L., Salmela, A., ... & Pyysalo, S. (2020).
 "From Web Crawl to Clean Register-Annotated Corpora", Proceedings of the 12th Web as Corpus Workshop (pp. 14-22).
 - Madrid-Morales, D. (2021).
 "Who Set the Narrative?
 Assessing the Influence of Chinese Media in News Coverage of COVID-19 in 30 African Countries", Global Media and China, 6(2), 129-151.
 - Meier-Vieracker, S. (2022).
 "Fußballwortschatz digital–Korpuslinguistische Ressourcen für den Sprachunterricht."
 Korpora Deutsch als Fremdsprache (KorDaF), 2022/01 (pre-print).
 - Meng, K. (2021).
 "An End-to-End Computational System for Monitoring and Verifying Factual Claims" (pre-print).
+- Miquelina, N., Quaresma, P., & Nogueira, V. B. (2022).
+Generating a European Portuguese BERT Based Model Using Content from Arquivo. pt Archive.
+In International Conference on Intelligent Data Engineering and Automated Learning (pp. 280-288).
+Springer, Cham.
 - Robertson, F., Lagus, J., & Kajava, K. (2021).
 "A COVID-19 news coverage mood map of Europe", Proceedings of the EACL Hackashop on News Media Content Analysis and Automated Report Generation (pp. 110-115).
 - Salmela, A. (2022).
 "Distinguishing Noise and Main Text Content from Web-Sourced Plain Text Documents Using Sequential Neural Networks", Master's thesis, University of Turku.
 - Sawczyn, A., Binkowski, J., Janiak, D., Augustyniak, Ł., & Kajdanowicz, T. (2021).
 "Fact-checking: relevance assessment of references in the Polish political domain", Procedia Computer Science, 192, 1285-1293.
 - Schamel, T., Braun, D., & Matthes, F. (2022).
 Structured Extraction of Terms and Conditions from German and English Online Shops.
 In Proceedings of The Fifth Workshop on e-Commerce and NLP (ECNLP 5) (pp. 181-190).
+- Sutter, T., Bozkir, A. S., Gehring, B., & Berlich, P. (2022).
+Avoiding the Hook: Influential Factors of Phishing Awareness Training on Click-Rates and a Data-Driven Approach to Predict Email Difficulty Perception.
+IEEE Access, 10, 100540-100565.
 - Ter-Akopyan, B. (2022).
 "Identification of Political Leaning in German News", Master's thesis, Ludwig Maximilian University of Munich.
+- Waheed, A., Qunaibi, S., Barradas, D., & Weinberg, Z. (2022).
+Darwin's Theory of Censorship: Analysing the Evolution of Censored Topics with Dynamic Topic Models.
+In Proceedings of the 21st Workshop on Privacy in the Electronic Society (pp. 103-108).
 - Zinn, J. O., & Müller, M. (2021).
 "Understanding discourse and language of risk", Journal of Risk Research, 1-14.